 FUT HAIR TRANSPLANT

 Commonly referred to as the ‘strip method’, FUT involves clusters of hair or follicular units to be removed at once from the back of the scalp and relocated.
 This procedure allows for a greater number of grafts to be transplanted in one session but will result in a linear scar at the back of the scalp.
-Our surgeons are known for their expertise in minimising surgical scars.
+Our doctors are known for their expertise in minimising surgical scars.
 However, FUT will not be the best choice if you want to shave the back portion of your hair.

 ADVANTAGES OF MEDIHAIR FUT HAIR TRANSPLANT